-Barnaby Furnas (b.
+New York-based artist Barnaby Furnas (b.
 1973) has dealt with "the personal in a historical way, and the historical in a personal way" throughout the entirety of his career.
 Tackling the more dramatic themes of the human condition, Furnas' monumental and tradition-bound subjects have evolved from historical events to more mythical and religious iconography.
-His diverse and deft cache of painterly techniques, including pouring, splashing, patterning, and even burning, are often integrated into the composition and converge with depiction in a truly tactile experience of the picture plane.
+His diverse and deft cache of painterly techniques, including pouring, splashing, patterning, and even burning, are often integrated into his compositions and converge with their depictions in a truly tactile experience of the picture plane.

-Furnas has had numerous solo exhibitions in the United States and abroad, including at the Contemporary Art Museum St. Louis, St. Louis, MO (2015); Victoria Miro Gallery, London, UK (2013); Museum of Contemporary Art Denver, Denver, CO (2009); and the Baltic Centre for Contemporary Art, Gateshead, UK (2005).
+Furnas has had numerous solo exhibitions in the United States and abroad, including at the Contemporary Art Museum St. Louis, St. Louis, MO; Victoria Miro Gallery, London, UK; Museum of Contemporary Art Denver, Denver, CO; and the Baltic Centre for Contemporary Art, Gateshead, UK.
 His work may be found in the permanent collections of the Whitney Museum of American Art, New York, NY; the Museum of Modern Art, New York, NY; the Contemporary Arts Museum Houston, Houston, TX; and the San Francisco Museum of Modern Art, San Francisco, CA, amongst others.
 Furnas was born in Philadelphia, PA in 1973, and currently lives and works in Philadelphia.